What Indicator is Real-Time Trading Volume?

 A common trading volume indicator is trading volume, which represents the number of trade during a specific time period.
 Trading volume can display the level of market activity and compare it with price trends, helping to determine market trends and changes.

-In addition, there are other trading volume indicators, such as the relative strength index (RSI), trading volume bar chart, accumulation/distribution line, etc. These indicators are calculated and analyzed based on trading volume data to provide more market information and trading signals.
+In addition, there are other trading volume indicators, such as the relative strength index (RSI), trading volume bar chart, accumulation/distribution line, etc. These indicators are calculated and analyzed based on trading volume data to provide more market information and Trading signals.

 In short, real-time trading volume refers to the sum of all trading volumes in the market during a certain period of time, reflecting market activity, asset liquidity, and the level of interest of traders.
 Different trading markets and platforms may have their own trading volume indicators, so the specific indicator used needs to be determined based on the actual situation.